tanweijie123/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `clist` followed by `cdel 2` deletes the second client in the Client List.
+* `clist` followed by `cdel 2` deletes the second client in the resulting Client List
-* `cfind Bernice` followed by `cdel 1` deletes the first client in the resulting Client List.
+* `cfind Bernice` followed by `cdel 1` deletes the first client with the name 'Bernice' in the resulting Client List
-* If the second session in the Client List is not associated with any schedule, `clist` followed by `cdel 2` deletes the session.
+    * If Bernice is not associated with any schedule, Bernice's client information is immediately deleted
-* If the second session in the Client List is associated with one or more schedules, `list` followed by `cdel 2` returns an error message .
+    * If Bernice is associated with one or more schedules, you will see a warning message about the conflict and how to force delete

 <div markdown="block" class="alert alert-warning">